wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

  - Visual Studio Code or Notepad++ for editing files

 ## Setup
 NB!
 For external users: within the .bat executables and all dockerfiles.
 Please change the push/pull repository docker-hub destination to your own.
+Moreover, use another MQTT broker or change all used MQTT-topics within the setup-files and and python-scripts

 This step can be squashed if the .env's, .hmi, .plc1, .plc2, and .plc3 somehow matches your setup.
 - Download and unpack "OPCUA_MQTT_link.zip"